Positive Markov processes in Laplace duality: Construction of examples via stochastic equations

 The dual process $Y$ is, for initial value $y_0\in [0,\infty)$, the unique strong non-explosive absorbed-at-zero solution to the stochastic equation,

 where $W$ is a Brownian motion.
 For $y_0=\infty$ the process $Y$ is just identically equal to $\infty$.

-Actually, for the Laplace dualities to emerge in their full form one has to extend the processes $X$ and $Y$ at $\infty$ and $0$, respectively, in a suitable way.
+Actually, for the Laplace dualities to emerge in their full form one is led to extend the processes $X$ and $Y$ at $\infty$ and $0$, respectively, in a suitable way.
 It means here also extension of paths after hitting these two points, not just changing $\PP_\infty$ and $\PP^0$.
 We refer to \cite[esp.
-Theorems~3.3, 3.4 and~3.5]{MR3940763} for the details of these non-trivial extensions and recast below, in our framework, only the end-result findings\footnote{In the notation of \cite{MR3940763}, the competition parameter $2\hat{a}$ and the killing term $c$ are denoted by $c$ and $\lambda$ respectively.}.
-Put for an arbitrary fixed $\varepsilon\in (0,\infty)$.
-(The quantity depends on the choice of $\varepsilon$, but whether or not it is finite does not, and it is only this property that we refer to in the statement to follow.)
-We also use up Feller's terminology on the classification of boundaries as exit, entrance etc., see e.g. Karlin and Taylor's book \cite[Chapter 15, Section 6]{zbMATH03736679}, in formulating \begin{theorem} \leavevmode \begin{enumerate}[i)] \item Assume $\mathcal{E}=\infty$.
-There exists a unique Fellerian extension $X'$ of $X$ at $\infty$ with $\infty$ an entrance boundary and $X'$ in $(0^+\cdot\infty,\infty^-\cdot 0)$-Laplace duality with $Y$. \item Assume $\mathcal{E}<\infty$ and $\frac{c}{\hat{a}}<1$.
-There exists a unique Fellerian extension $X'$ of $X$ at $\infty$ with $\infty$ a regular instantaneous reflecting boundary and $X'$ in $(0^+\cdot\infty,\infty^-\cdot 0)$-Laplace duality with $Y$. \item Assume $\frac{c}{\hat{a}}\geq 1$ (automatically $\mathcal{E}<\infty$).
-There exist a unique Fellerian extension $X'$ of $X$ at $\infty$ with $\infty$ an exit boundary, and a unique extension $Y'$ of the diffusion $Y$ at $0$ with $0$ an entrance boundary, such that $X'$ is in $(0\cdot\infty^-,\infty\cdot 0^+)$-Laplace duality with $Y'$. \end{enumerate} \end{theorem} More general drifts than the negative quadratic term have been considered in the literature.
-We refer for instance to the works of Le and Pardoux \cite{zbMATH07553689}, Li et al. \cite{zbMATH07120715} and Rebotier \cite{rebotier} for studies of the solution to the stochastic equation \eqref{SDECB} incorporating an additional nonlinear drift term $-\int_0^tI(\tilde X_s)\dd s$.
-They are referred to in the literature as CB processes with \textit{drift-interaction}.
-When $I=\hat{\Psi}\in\pkspLp$, the CB with drift-interaction corresponds to a Laplace dual symbol $\psi\in \mathsf{LDS}$ having The LCB case is recovered with $\hat{\Psi}(x)=\hat{a}x^2$.
-The setting with a general $\hat{\Psi}\in \pkspLp$ will be studied in Foucart and Rebotier \cite{foucartrebotier}.
+Theorems~3.3-3.5]{MR3940763} for the details of these non-trivial extensions and recast below, in our framework, only the end-result findings.
+Noting that in \cite{MR3940763} the competition parameter $2\hat{a}$ and the killing term $c$ are denoted by $c$ and $\lambda$ respectively, put then for an arbitrary fixed $\varepsilon\in (0,\infty)$ \cite[Theorem~3.1]{MR3940763}.
+The quantity depends on the choice of $\varepsilon$, but whether or not it is finite does not, and it is only this property that we refer to in the statement to follow.
+We also use up Feller's terminology on the classification of boundaries as exit, entrance etc., see e.g. Karlin and Taylor's book \cite[Chapter 15, Section 6]{zbMATH03736679}, in presenting (without proof) the main findings of \cite[esp.
+Theorems~3.3-3.5]{MR3940763}: \begin{theorem} One has the following duality assertions. \begin{enumerate}[(i)] \item Assume $\mathcal{E}=\infty$.
+There exists a unique Feller extension $X'$ of $X$ at $\infty$ such that $\infty$ is an entrance boundary and such that $X'$ in $(0^+\cdot\infty,\infty^-\cdot 0)$-Laplace duality with $Y$. \item Assume $\mathcal{E}<\infty$ and $\frac{c}{\hat{a}}<1$.
+There exists a unique Feller extension $X'$ of $X$ at $\infty$ such that $\infty$ is a regular instantaneous reflecting boundary and such that $X'$ is in $(0^+\cdot\infty,\infty^-\cdot 0)$-Laplace duality with $Y$. \item Assume $\frac{c}{\hat{a}}\geq 1$ (automatically $\mathcal{E}<\infty$).
+There exist a unique Feller extension $X'$ of $X$ at $\infty$ with $\infty$ an exit boundary, and a unique extension $Y'$ of $Y$ at $0$ with $0$ an entrance boundary, such that $X'$ is in $(0\cdot\infty^-,\infty\cdot 0^+)$-Laplace duality with $Y'$. \end{enumerate} \end{theorem}